stevecassidy/python-web-programming/javascript/javascript.md

 Javascript
 ==========

 The Language
 ------------

-Javascript is an object oriented language which is primarily used as an embedded scripting langauge within a web browser.
+Javascript is an object oriented language which started life as an embedded scripting language within a web browser.
 It was developed first by Netscape (and called LiveScript) for use in the Navigator browser, had it's name changed when Sun Microsystems became involved and was soon copied by Microsoft (as JScript).
-The langauge was later standardised by ECMA as ECMAScript which is perhaps the 'proper' name of the langauge but everyone calls it Javascript.
+The language was later standardised by ECMA as ECMAScript which is perhaps the 'proper' name of the language but everyone calls it Javascript.

 The name Javascript is confusing (perhaps by design) because the